imbcmdth/reservoir/README.markdown

 # Reservoir
-A simple JavaScript library for quickly generating a random subset of arrays, iterators, or streams with [reservoir sampling](http://en.wikipedia.org/wiki/Reservoir_sampling).
+A simple JavaScript library for quickly generating a random subset of arrays, iterators, or streams using [reservoir sampling](http://en.wikipedia.org/wiki/Reservoir_sampling).

 ## Installation